-- c.
-Tracking systems to ensure reasonable and allowable costs.
-Describe: The Lead Agency executes and maintains a written agreement with CCDF subrecipients, which includes a budget that itemizes allowable categories of expenditures.
+C. Tracking systems to ensure reasonable and allowable costs Describe:

+The Lead Agency executes and maintains a written agreement with CCDF subrecipients, which includes a budget that itemizes allowable categories of expenditures.
 CCDF sub-recipients are also required to submit a request for reimbursement monthly.
-This request details the expenditures for which the subrecipient is requesting reimbursement and is reviewed by the Lead Agency before disbursement of funds to ensure reasonableness and allowability.
-The Lead Agency Audits and Compliance Division also audits CCDF sub-recipients where expenditures of CCDF funds are reviewed to ensure they are supported and allowable. - d.
-Other.
-Describe: Click or tap here to enter text. - 8.1.2 Check and describe the processes that the Lead Agency will use to identify risk in their CCDF program (98.68(a)(2)).
-Check all that apply: - a.
-Conduct a risk assessment of policies and procedures.
-Describe: The Lead Agency regularly assesses the risk of its policies and procedures.
+This request details the expenditures for which the sub-recipient is requesting reimbursement and is reviewed by the Lead Agency before disbursement of funds to ensure reasonableness and allowability.
+The Lead Agency Audits and Compliance Division also audits CCDF sub-recipients where expenditures of CCDF funds are reviewed to ensure they are supported and allowable.

+d.
+Other Describe:

+8.1.2 Check and describe the processes that the Lead Agency will use to identify risk in their CCDF program.
+Check all that apply:

+☑ a.
+Conduct a risk assessment of policies and procedures

+The Lead Agency regularly assesses the risk of its policies and procedures.
 The Lead Agency has a Policy and Process Improvement Administrator whose sole responsibility is to consistently assess and revise policy as needed.
 In addition, members of the Lead Agency leadership team regularly meet to discuss policy issues that arise.
 This group includes program management, the CCDF administrator, and various members of leadership from across the agency.
-The Lead Agency has also implemented a practice
+The Lead Agency has also implemented a practice of meeting after certain hearings in which its policies and procedures were brought into question to assess if revisions to those policies and procedures would be beneficial.